urlxdev/pyURLx/README.md

 # pyURLx
 A simple python module which uses requests and the URLx API to shorten links.
 <code>
-from pyurlx import shorten
+from pyurlx import tools
-link = shorten.shorten("example.com")
+link = tools.shorten("example.com")
 print(link)
 </code>